-As is well-known, approximate solutions on $\bar{M}_k$ are obtained by chopping-off solutions on each $\hat{M}$ and $\hat{N}$ at a large cylindrical length and then grafting them to $\bar{M}_k$ using a $\Bbb Z_k$-invariant partition of unity.
-This gluing process commutes with gauge transformations which are constant on gluing regions.
-But one can take local slices so that their transition functions are gauge transformations which are constant on gluing regions.
-Thus we have a well-defined gluing of moduli spaces to get a so-called approximate moduli space
+As is well-known, approximate solutions on $\bar{M}_k$ are obtained by chopping-off solutions on each $\hat{M}$ and $\hat{N}$ at a sufficiently large cylindrical length and then grafting them to $\bar{M}_k$ via a sufficiently slowly-varying partition of unity in a $\Bbb Z_k$-invariant way.